-FS 2019-001 Internal Control Procedures
+FS 2020-001 Internal Control Procedures

 Control Category: Cash and Cash Equivalents

 Internal Control Impact: Significant Deficiency

+Compliance Impact: None

-Repeat of Prior Year Finding: FS 2018-001, FS 2017-001, FS 2016-001, FS 2015-001,
+Repeat of Prior Year Finding: FS 2019-001, FS 2018-001, FS 2017-001, FS 2016-001,

-FS 2014-001, FS 7301-13-01
+FS 2015-001, FS 2014-001, FS 7301-13-01

-The accounting procedures of the School District were insufficient to provide adequate internal controls over the Cash and Cash Equivalents functions.
+The accounting procedures of the School District continue to be insufficient to provide adequate internal controls over the Cash and Cash Equivalents functions.

 The School District's management is responsible for designing and maintaining internal controls over Cash and Cash Equivalents.
+Further, management is responsible for implementing reported corrective action to findings from previous engagements.